jrpillai/stock-analysis/README.md

         Next j
 ```

-The refactored code only analyzes each line once, detecting when data for a new ticker has been reach or data for the previous ticker is complete, and extracting the needed information to an array.
-The actual ticker is modified within the `fo`r loop, such that the entire for loop does not need to be examined for each ticker.
+The refactored code only analyzes each line once, detecting when data for a new ticker has been reached or the end of data for the previous ticker has been reached, and extracting the needed information to an array.
+The actual ticker is modified within the `for` loop, such that the entire for loop does not need to be executed for each ticker.

 ```